rzarajczyk/gmail-backup/README.md

 **Note**: The Gmail App Password is only used by OfflineIMAP to download emails from Gmail.
 You should set a separate `RAINLOOP_PASSWORD_1` for logging into the Rainloop web interface.

-### Multi-Account Login (Future)
+### Multi-Account Login

-When multi-account is enabled, login with any configured account:
+With multiple accounts configured, login with any account:
 - Use the corresponding email address
 - Use the corresponding `RAINLOOP_PASSWORD_N` for that account